Adapting wasn't about doing more. It was about prioritizing differently, communicating effectively, and becoming comfortable with constant change.

 05What values are most important to you in your work and personal life?

-The values that are most important to me, both professionally and personally, are genuineness, empathy, kindness, and advocacy for others.
+The values that matter most to me, both personally and professionally, are authenticity, empathy, kindness, and the willingness to advocate for others.

-Authenticity matters deeply to me.
-I believe people connect most meaningfully when they feel safe enough to be fully themselves, so I try to lead by example by showing up as a genuine human being in every area of my life.
-Whether at work or in my personal relationships, I want people to feel seen, accepted, and comfortable being who they are.
+Authenticity is incredibly important to me.
+I believe the strongest connections happen when people feel safe enough to be fully themselves, and I try to create that kind of space by showing up as my genuine self, too.
+I don’t believe leadership requires you to leave your humanity at the door.
+Whether I’m at work or in my personal life, I want the people around me to feel seen, accepted, and comfortable being exactly who they are.

 Join Influential Women and start making an impact.
 Register now.